 #1 – Excessive spending

 It is all too easy to spend excessively with the ease and convenience of buying things online.
-If you have been in isolation due to COVID 19 or a national lockdown, then you will also know how easy it is to spend money when you’re bored at home and want a pick-me-up.
+If you have been in isolation due to COVID-19 or a national lockdown, you will also know how easy it is to spend money when you’re bored at home and want a pick-me-up.
 If you haven’t tried Amazon’s literal ‘swipe to buy’ feature on their app, then don’t start now – they’ve made it appallingly easy to buy anything.
 In this age of uber convenience and excess commercialism, it’s no wonder that compulsive spending is a priority in why people can’t save money or pay off debts.

 #2 – Debt Management